scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 The DefaultPolicy prefers to return nodes in the following order:

+1. The tablet's Raft leader, for a leader-requiring request against a strongly-consistent table — see [Tablet awareness](tablets.md).
+This position outranks the ones below, but only among the nodes the policy would contact anyway: a leader in a remote datacenter is skipped unless datacenter failover is permitted.
-1. Alive local replicas (if token is available & token awareness is enabled)
+2. Alive local replicas (if token is available & token awareness is enabled)
-2. Alive remote replicas (if datacenter failover is permitted & possible due to consistency constraints)
+3. Alive remote replicas (if datacenter failover is permitted & possible due to consistency constraints)
-3. Alive local nodes
+4. Alive local nodes
-4. Alive remote nodes (if datacenter failover is permitted & possible due to consistency constraints)
+5. Alive remote nodes (if datacenter failover is permitted & possible due to consistency constraints)
-5. Enabled down nodes
+6. Enabled down nodes
 And only if latency awareness is enabled:
-6. Penalised: alive local replicas, alive remote replicas, ... (in order as above).
+7. Penalised: alive local replicas, alive remote replicas, ... (in order as above).

 If no preferred datacenter is specified, all nodes are treated as local ones.